SkyisAakash/MeetUs/README.md

 ## Design:

-The MeetUs app wasdesigned and built from scratch in 10 days.
+The MeetUs app was designed and built from scratch in 10 days.
 The proposal was prepared to implement MVPs to get site functional.
 More details about proposal can be viewed [here.](https://github.com/SkyisAakash/MeetUs/wiki)

 ## Technologies used: